Matt Waltz: Retirement

 In early 2018, Waltz announced his retirement from full-time racing due to a number of factors, mainly a lack of opportunities to advance, a want of more free time, and spending more time running his family business.
 He did, however, come out of retirement to attempt the 2019 ValleyStar Credit Union 300.

 Personal life

 Waltz is an Old Dominion University graduate with a Mechanical Engineering degree, racing while attending classes.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Xfinity Series

+CARS Late Model Stock Car Tour

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)